emissible/SPEEDCOM/doc/use_cases.md

 ## Objectives

-The objective of _SPEEDCOM_ is simple: to use deep-learning to generate the fluorescence emission and absorption spectra of a small organic molecule quickly and accurately, without the need for running expensive and time consuming _ab intio_ calculations.
+The objective of _SPEEDCOM_ is simple: to use a convolutional neural network to generate the emission and absorption spectra of small organic molecules quickly and accurately, without the need for running expensive and time consuming _ab intio_ calculations.

 ## Components